 One of the PSD’s many promises during the 2016 election campaign was the construction of eight regional hospitals across the country, all built to the highest standards.
 Work has yet to begin on a single hospital.
 Instead, before being kicked out of office late in 2019 the PSD further entrenched the corrupt system that sees almost all senior level medical staff and administrators appointed not according to their ability, but their political affiliation or connections.

 For a number of years, the slogan of those many, many Romanians who have so often taken to the streets in huge numbers to protest against corruption in all walks of life has been simple: corupția ucide (corruption kills).
 Colectiv is a brutal, shocking reminder that nothing has changed since the fire in 2015.
-Coronavirus is likely to kill many people in Romania.
-Corruption may kill even more.
+Coronavirus has already killed many people in Romania.
+Corruption may continue to kill even more.